elmahygurl/Fur-Ever-Friends/README.md

-# Fur-Ever-Friends
-Design for a virtual pet simulator using UML diagrams
 # Virtual Pet Simulator
+Design for a virtual pet simulator using UML diagrams.
 It simulates the experience of taking care of a virtual pet, providing users with a realistic and enjoyable gameplay experience.

 ## Project Overview